 Cape Breton real estate guide & listings for sale

-High schools and primary schools are not plentiful in Cape Breton, and consequently not always within walking distance.
-Likewise, parents and their schoolchildren may find it very difficult to access daycares as a pedestrian.
-Concerning food, in all but a very small number of cases, a car is required in Cape Breton to access one of around 40 grocery stores.
+High schools and primary schools are not abundant in this municipality, and therefore not always within walking distance.
+In addition, it can be very difficult to get to daycares on foot.
+Concerning food, a car is generally needed in this municipality to reach one of about 40 supermarkets.